Karthieeswaran/Call-for-Code-2021-Zero-Hunger/README.md

 ## Future Idea

- - With help of available data using Machine Learning the selling value of crops can be predicted a day before itself.
-So that farmer can decide on which day they can sell.
+ -  Using Machine Learning the weather data, selling proce of crops/vegetables can be predicted earlier.It will help farmers to make better plans.
- - The image of an using MMS/SMS crop can be sent directly to the public number.
-Then the image can be further processed with Machine Learning to predict the better value and then the processed information will be sent to farmer.
- -  Using the stored Profit data the cashback will be given to the farmers with help of bank based on how much they have given profit to the co-ops.
+ -  Using the stored Profit data the cashback will be given to the farmer's digital wallet from Govt/Bank authorities.
- -  In future the farmer can directly register their details using an common mobile number.
+ -  The whole solution will be integrated with distributed ledger like blockchain to secure the transactions.